MARLEY-MC/marley/examples/macros/README.md

 reco_spectrum.C
 ---------------

+This macro is intended for use with a sample of events involving CC electron neutrino scattering on 40Ar only.

-Plots the flux-averaged differential cross section with respect to the true neutrino energy (black) and two reconstructed neutrino energies.
+It plots the flux-averaged differential cross section with respect to the true neutrino energy (black) and two reconstructed neutrino energies.
 The "reco 1" neutrino energy (blue) is calculated from the sum of the true kinetic energies of all final-state particles excluding neutrons.
 The "reco 2" neutrino energy